Fossik/NeighborhoodAssurance/README.md

 # NeighborhoodAssurance

 A program that allows users to insert an address and return criminal statistics based on the neighborhood.
-This will provide a general idea of crime rate, and a statistical analysis on if the neighborhood criminal activity has increased or decreased over time.
+This will provide a general idea of crime rate, and a statistical analysis on the neighborhood's criminality. activity has increased or decreased over time.

 Users can also create an account, affiliate with a neighborhood, and communicate with others in the same neighborhood.